-Almost all films claimed to be libertarian display no libertarian insights whatsoever.
-They are merely films where a libertarian result is achieved after overcoming obstacles, because an individual kept his word, stuck to his guns, did not play all his cards too soon, questioned others, was not as greedy as the villain, was able to convince a large group of people to side with him and that kind of thing.
-It is wrong to call such films libertarian, since there is nothing particularly libertarian about being resourceful, righteous, stubborn and persuasive, which are the only characteristics being highlighted, and they are the same characteristics featured in films glorifying government, politicians and reformers.
+Almost all films claimed to be libertarian display no libertarian insight.
+They are merely films where a libertarian result is achieved after overcoming obstacles, because the protagonist kept his word, stuck to his guns, did not play all his cards too soon, questioned others, was less greedy than the villain, attracted a following and that kind of thing.
+It is wrong to call such films libertarian, as there is nothing distinctly libertarian about being resourceful, righteous, stubborn and persuasive, which are the only characteristics highlighted, and they are the same characteristics featured in films glorifying government, politicians and reformers.

 So finding libertarian films is not as easy as searching the internet for “libertarian” and “film” (until now, anyway).
-Searching for other short-cuts to finding libertarian films is equally fruitless.
+Other alleged shortcuts to finding libertarian films are equally fruitless.
 For example, in contrast to what many people claim via the use of unrepresentative examples, before the Motion Picture Production Code was enforced in 1934, there was not a greater percentage of libertarian or meaningfully politically incorrect films.
-And now that the Production Code is no longer enforced, there has been no meaningful change in film morals.

 There are very few films with stories illustrating libertarian insights.
 There are far more films with a moment of libertarian wisdom.

 In Ali Baba Goes to Town (1937), Eddie Cantor ends up in Baghdad, shows them how the New Deal works and, when unrest threatens, successfully guesses that the incantation to make the magic carpet fly, thereby saving the day, is not “abracadabra”, “alakazam” or “sim sala bim”, but a far more sinister hocus-pocus: “inflation”.
 Of course, he finds it hard to control.